jcochems/treehouse/README.md

 ## Treehouse

-This repo is for all my courses completed through teamtreehouse.com
+This repo is for all my course files completed through teamtreehouse.com

+Check out my Treehouseprofile - www.teamtreehouse/jcochems